The-Portal-Bot/Portal/docs/Hosting.md

          "key": "add-yeandex-api-key"
        }
      },
-     "delete_msg": false, // wheather or not Portal will delete messages "delete_msg_after": 5, // how long after message sent, will it be deleted "always_reply": true, // wheather or not Portal will reply to messages "debug": false, // display run time information in console "log": false // log files in ../logs directory on host }
+     "delete_delay": 7, // how long after message sent, will it be deleted "debug": false, // display run time information in console "log": false // log files in ../logs directory on host }